 The City funded agencies that assist low-moderate income and special needs populations.
-Based on reports obtained as a result of monitoring, we were able to see that many of the agencies funded continue to surpass their goals and serve a growing need in the community.
+Based on reports obtained as a result of monitoring, we were able to see that many of the agencies funded continue to surpass their goals and serve an ever growing and changing need in the community.
+Some of the agencies are expending all funds in the third quarter or earlier in the program year, affirming the growing need in the community.

-The minor home repair and chore services programs were both very successful in serving senior and special needs populations and enabling them to remain in their homes and feel less isolated and more independent, which is even more important during the COVID-19 pandemic.
+The minor home repair program was very successful in serving senior and special needs populations and enabling them to remain in their homes and feel less isolated and more independent, which is even more important during the COVID-19 pandemic.
 The Meals on Wheels program assisted low-income seniors and disabled adults in improving their health and maintaining their independence and increasing safety for these vulnerable populations during a national pandemic.
-Food security for local low-income students by providing meals during non-school hours was improved.
-The Alder Avenue Project improved accessibility and safety to the residents in low-moderate income neighborhoods.
+Food security for local low-income students by providing meals during school closures was improved.
+The Girls Club and the Crosswalk Improvement projects improved access, safety, and availability to improved facilities in low-income neighborhoods.

 Staff has continued to work with subrecipients to ensure timely submittal of required reports.
-Review of these reports gives staff the opportunity to ensure that the City is progressing towards the goals and objectives outlined in the 2015-2019 Consolidated Plan as well as the 2019 Annual Action Plan.
+Review of these reports gives staff the opportunity to ensure that the City is progressing towards the goals and objectives outlined in the 2020-2024 Consolidated Plan as well as the 2021 Annual Action Plan.